UserLevelUp/OpNode/README.md

 # OpNode - Tree Based Couch DB with a Simple Operations Interface
+Welcome to OpNode which is a TreeView based system for collecting key value pairs.
+Since it is a tree view it can do thing like import and export xml files.
+It can search through the node structure for a keyword and expand the treenode for quick usage.
+Also the OpNode can execute command and values on a particular node can be copied and dragged to somewhere off the application.
+There are many other things OpNode can do now, and will do in the future.

+OpNode was originally used as a password vault.
+So it has uses to store things under a system of grouping under a particular parent.
+There are no limit to the depth of trees you can go, but its probably better to start a new file and keep the depth shallow as things can get lost if you go to deep in the treeview tree structure.
+But if you remember the name you can expand the tree to that point in the treeview.

 Create a branch based on the master branch and attempt a pull request.
 Please don't post spammy PRs.